-You talked about annexation cases.
+annexation You talked about cases.

 Annexations are often for economic reasons.
-They're almost all for economic reasons, and of course the Justice Department never nor a court never told a jurisdiction to de-annex the territory because it was racially motivated because by the time the annexation cases reached the end of the road, Petersburg, Virginia, whatever, and the Supreme Court, the annexation was four years old.
+1 They're 2 almost all for economic reasons, and of course the 3 Justice Department never nor a court never told a jurisdiction to de-annex the territory because it was 4 5 racially motivated because by the time the annexation cases reached the end of the road, 6 Petersburg, and the 7 Virginia, whatever, Supreme Court, the 8 annexation was four years old.